ssherwood/spring-boot-jpa/README.md

   ]
 ```

-That isn't exactly what we want.
+That isn't exactly what we want either.

-There is yet another configuration change we need here to tell Jackson
+There is yet another configuration change we need here to tell Jackson to format the date
-to format the date "correctly".
-Update the application.properties and
+"correctly".
+Update the application.properties and include:
-include:

 ```properties
 spring.jackson.serialization.WRITE_DATES_AS_TIMESTAMPS=false
 ```

-Volia!
+This somewhat confusing configuration option tells Jackson to output Dates as ISO-8601 textual
+values (probably what you'll want for most applications).

 But wait.

-If we look at how the date is actually stored in the database
-through the H2 console, it looks like a BLOB.
-That isn't good since
+If we look at how the date is actually stored in the database through the H2 console, it looks like
-we might want to be able to query against it later.
+a BLOB.
+That isn't good since we might want to be able to query against it later.

-Why doesn't JPA support LocalDate?
+Why doesn't JPA support LocalDate yet?

 # Step 9: Create a JPA LocalDate Converter

-As of the time of writing, JPA still does not natively support the JSR
+As of the time of writing, JPA still does not natively support the JSR 310 dates.
+It does,
-310 dates.
-It does, however, provide support for custom converters that
+however, provide support for custom converters that can.
-can.

 Add a package called `converters` and add a class called `LocalDateAttributeConverter`.

 Then add the following code:

 ```java
 @Converter(autoApply = true)